gowthampenta/Food-Munch-Project/README.md

 Bootstrap: To implement responsive design components and styles.

-JavaScript: Used for dynamic content like modals, videos, and interactivity.

 Features

 Responsive Layout: The website adapts to various screen sizes with a mobile-first approach using Bootstrap.